Income statement is a common term, but are you aware of everything it comprises?

 And finally, you have the taxes you pay on whatever you had left in the way of profit.

-Once you’ve subtracted out the income tax, you should’ve taken care of everything.
-If so, you are down to your net income, the final line (and stage) on the income statement.
+Once you’ve subtracted the income tax, you’ve taken care of everything.
+If so, you are down to your net income, the final line and stage on the income statement.

-The income statement is sometimes called a Profit and Loss (P&L) statement, and each line on it might be called different names by various companies.
+The income statement is sometimes called a profit and loss (P&L) statement; each line on it might be called different names by various companies.
 But the essential structure of an income statement will always be the same.
 There are slight exceptions, but they are rare.

 There is another notable aspect of the income statement’s structure.
 The further down the income statement you have control, the more senior you are in the company.

-The frontline employees really only impact the sales and direct costs of the product.
-The managers are responsible down to the operating profit.
-But only the very senior people in the company have any control over the finance charges and taxes, because those depend on where money is raised and where someone decided to run the factory or business from.
+The frontline employees only impact the sales and direct costs of the product.
+The managers are responsible down until the operating profit.
+But only the senior people in the company have any control over the finance charges and taxes.
+These expenses depend on where money is raised and where the business or factory operates.

 Here’s how this term is probably used in your office:

-A sales manager might suggest that salespeople should look at a customer’s income statement.
-The purpose of this request is to see if the customers are profitable or running on razor-thin margins.
+A sales manager might suggest that salespeople look at a customer’s income statement.
+This request aims to see if the customers are profitable or running on razor-thin margins.

-The P&L tells you whether you’re profitable or not, but it doesn’t tell you when you’re going to get the cash from any sales you make.
+There is a big difference between cash and profit.
 You may be profitable on paper while the customer still hasn’t paid yet.
+The income statement tells you whether you’re profitable or not, but it doesn’t tell you when you’ll get the cash from any sales you make.